sambuccid/hulipaa/users_and_roadmap.md

 ### ~~fix tech debt~~
 Address any tech debt that is left that needs to be fixed before releasing the library

+# Version 0.2.0
+This version of the library ensures the library can be used in a real life scenario and improves UI and Documentation.

+## User stories

 ### paginate results
 As a visitor of the website
 If I search for a word that is contained in thousands of pages